Taejon Christian International School: History

 TCIS is one of the oldest international schools in Korea, with connections going back to 1900 with Pyeongyang Foreign School (PFS).
 Pyongyang was commonly known as the "Jerusalem of the East", due to the success of (largely) Presbyterian and joint missionary work in the city.
 PFS was an American, Presbyterian-run school for missionary children.
 They began with families from Canada, Australia, Korea, China, and Japan, and grew over the following years.
 The need was for western-style education to support the foreign and locally-partnered missionary children.
 Pyongyang Foreign School closed in 1940 in anticipation of war between the United States and Japan.

 Ruth Bell Graham (wife of renowned Christian evangelist, Billy Graham) and sister Virginia Bell Somerville attended Pyongyang Foreign School for some time while their family served as missionaries in China.
 In later years, Billy Graham would go to evangelize in North Korea.
 Virginia Bell Somerville would return to South Korea with her husband John, serving as missionaries with the Presbyterian Church, for forty years.
 During that time, the Somervilles would be leaders in creating the school that would continue the PFS mission and would become Taejon Christian International School.
 In 1958, with cooperation among various mission organizations in Korea, Taejon Foreign School was established in Daejeon, on Presbyterian mission property in O-Jung-dong.
 Two years later, the school name was changed to Korea Christian Academy.
 In 1993, it changed once more to Taejon Christian International School.

 In 1997, Ms. Virginia Somerville wrote an article for the TCIS "Views and Visions" newsletter, talking about a reunion of PFS students, and was quoted as saying that "TCIS/KCA has really been the heir apparent of Pyongyang Foreign School by being today's Korean boarding school".
 TCIS also inherited PFS's yearbook name (Kulsai) and carried on the format of operating both a day and boarding school.

 In September, 2012, TCIS moved to its present location in Techno Valley.
 The school sits on a 10-acre campus, acquired in partnership with Daejeon city government authorities, in alignment with city goals to improve the educational infrastructure for foreign families, so as to further attract foreign scientists and investors to the area.

+In 2017, Newsweek reported TCIS was a victim of a wire fraud which extorted estimated 5.5 million dollars.